connortannahill/bacoli_py/docs/tutorial.rst

 |

 Once the ProblemDefinition object has been created, :mod:`bacoli_py` can now be used to solve this system.
-This is done using the :class:`BacoliPy.solve` method:
+This is done using the :class:`Solver.solve` method:

 |